-- ETP4HPC: Since 2019, co-leader of the working group on Programming Environments, lead co-author of the corresponding chapter of the Strategic Research Agenda of ETP4HPC (latest edition published in 2022 [14]). - TCI: Since 2020, co-leader of the Use-Case Analysis Working Group.
+- Large-wingspan National project management: Coordinator of ExaDoST, one of the 5 targeted projects of the NumPEx PEPR project (started in 2023, budget: 6.2 M€).
+Coordinator of STEEL, one of the 7 high-priority projects of the CLOUD PEPR project (started in 2023, budget: 2.8 M€). - ETP4HPC: Since 2019, co-leader of the working group on Programming Environments, lead co-author of the corresponding chapter of the Strategic Research Agenda of ETP4HPC (latest edition published in 2022, next edition to be published in 2024). - TCI: Since 2020, co-leader of the Use-Case Analysis Working Group.
 TCI (The Transcontinuum Initiative) emerged as a collaborative initiative of ETP4HPC, BDVA, CLAIRE and other peer organizations, aiming to identify joint research challenges for leveraging the HPC-Cloud-Edge computing continuum and make recommendations to the European Commission about topics to be funded in upcoming calls for projects. - International lab management: Vice Executive Director of JLESC for Inria.
 JLESC is the Joint Inria-Illinois-ANL-BSC-JSC-RIKEN/AICS Laboratory for Extreme-Scale Computing.
 Within JLESC, he also serves as a Topic Leader for Data storage, I/O and in situ processing for Inria. - Bilateral Inria-DFKI project management: French coordinator of the ENGAGE project (2022-2024).

 Team management: Head of the KerData Project-Team (INRIA-ENS Rennes-INSA Rennes).
 International Associate Team management: Leader of the UNIFY Associate Team with Argonne National Lab (2019-2022).